-It's easy to see why these careers are increasingly popular.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
+There are several reasons why these careers are continuing to grow.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+There's also the transition away from R-22 Freon®, which affects old models.
 Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
 And, most important, you’ll learn a great deal about: